KDOR-TV

-KDOR-TV (channel 17) is a religious television station licensed to Bartlesville, Oklahoma, United States, serving the Tulsa area as an owned-and-operated station of the Trinity Broadcasting Network (TBN).
-The station's transmitter is located in rural northwestern Rogers County (southwest of Talala).
-As of 2018, KDOR-TV's studio facilities on North Yellowwood Avenue (east of the Mingo Valley Expressway) in Broken Arrow are closed.
+KDOR-TV (channel 17) is a religious television station licensed to Bartlesville, Oklahoma, United States, serving the Tulsa area.
+The station is owned by the Trinity Broadcasting Network (TBN).
+KDOR-TV's transmitter is located in rural northwestern Rogers County (southwest of Talala).
+As of 2018, the station's studio facilities on North Yellowwood Avenue (east of the Mingo Valley Expressway) in Broken Arrow are closed.
 Broadcasts continue as all program content is generated at TBN's International Production Center in Irving, Texas.